Doctor De Soto: Plot

 The next day, the fox returns; he is much happier, out of pain, and anxiously awaits the installation of his new tooth.
 Dr. De Soto puts in the new tooth, but by now the fox has decided to give in to temptation and eat them.
-Dr. De Soto then introduces a new formula the couple created recently, and claiming that one application will prevent toothaches forever asks the fox if he'd like to be the first to try it, who, hating pain, readily agrees.
+Dr. De Soto then introduces a new formula the couple created recently, and claiming that one application will prevent toothaches forever, asks the fox if he'd like to be the first to try it.
+The fox, who hates pain, readily agrees.
 The dentist takes his time and paints each tooth with the formula, then has the patient clench his jaws shut for a full minute.
 The fox is surprised to find that his mouth has been glued shut, as this is what the secret formula really is, but Dr. De Soto states that he "should have mentioned" that the formula needs time to permeate the dentin and as a result, the fox will not be able to open his mouth for a day or two.
 Stunned, the deceived patient can only reply with 'frank oo berry mush' and in a daze, leave with as much dignity as possible.

 The book ends with the De Sotos triumphant at having "outfoxed the fox", and they take the rest of the day off.

 The plot of the book bears many similarities to a fable by Aesop regarding a wolf and a crane; in both stories, a predator has trouble with their mouth or throat, and requires the aid of another animal to place themselves inside the jaws of the beast.
 In the original fable, the wolf simply decides that letting the crane live is reward enough, and the crane goes without payment.
-In this story the fox decides to eat the protagonist but is ultimately outsmarted.
+In this story, the fox decides to eat the protagonist but is ultimately outsmarted.